The 7 Cs of Online Purchasing

 • Health and personal care (5.6%)

-There are several reasons that these sorts of products do well being sold online.
-Some of these products—such as books, movies and music—can be digitally delivered.
-Others, like beverages, specialty products and gifts, may be unique, and thus difficult to find locally.
-Still others are regularly purchased items where convenience is a factor—products like personal care items and office supplies.
-Additionally, products do well online when they are highly standardized and cost is a factor, like ready-made apparel, or when products need to be researched first, like electronics.
+Others, like beverages, specialty products, and gifts, may be unique and thus difficult to find locally.
+Still others are regularly purchased items where convenience is a factor — products like personal care items and office supplies.
+Additionally, products do well online when they are highly standardized, and the cost is a factor, like ready-made apparel, or when products need to be researched first, like electronics.

-When asked why consumers prefer to shop online, marketing professionals may use terms like “value creation” or “relationship building,” and cite the importance of interactivity and individualization.
+When asked why consumers prefer to shop online, marketing professionals may use terms like “value creation” or “relationship building” and cite the importance of interactivity and individualization.
 However, consumers tend to explain their choices using seven “C” words: convenience, choice, customization, communication, cost, control and cookies.

 Convenience

-No searching for parking spots.
-No aimless wandering up and down aisles, looking for a particular product.
-No waiting in line.
-There are a tremendous number of annoyances shoppers can avoid when they shop from home, which they can do any time of day or night.
-Additionally, the use of price comparison bots and apps is also a convenience that can only be found online.
-Because consumers expect online shopping to be convenient, they become easily frustrated and will abandon their online shopping carts if the process takes too long.The eight second rule applies to shopping just like it does every other part of a user’s experience: if your site’s page takes longer than eight seconds to download, you’re liable to lose your prospect.
+Because consumers expect online shopping to be convenient, they become easily frustrated and will abandon their online shopping carts if the process takes too long.
+The eight-second rule applies to shopping just like it does every other part of a user’s experience: if your site’s page takes longer than eight seconds to download, you’re liable to lose your prospect.
 In fact, a staggering 69 percent of all shopping carts get abandoned, many because of slow download times.
 Another way to lose potential customers is to have too many steps between product information and checkout.
 Every additional step will cost you customers.

 Choice